kulics/koral/book-en/document.md

 At the same time, the external area can import `Demo` to use the content, we will learn how to import.

 ## Import Namespaces
-We can use the `"id"` statement in the `{}` of the export statement to import other namespaces, libraries, and frameworks into a namespace.
+We can use the `"name"` statement in the `{}` of the export statement to import other namespaces, libraries, and frameworks into a namespace.

 E.g:
 ```